Welcome messages from Pradeep K. and Martin Fr

 Dr. Bonizella Biagini

-Programme on Climate Information for Resilient Development in Africa
+Manages Climate Information for Resilient Development in Africa (CIRDA)

 Global Climate Change Advisor

-Director of Climate Change and Disaster Risk Reduction
+Director and Chief of Profession Climate Change and Disaster Risk Reduction

 Dr. Martin Frick